AnkitGangwar09/Smart-News-Classifier/README.md

 # Smart-News-Classifier
-An End to End production ready machine learning project which in very simple terms will classify news into thier category.
+An End to End production ready machine learning project which in very simple terms will classify news into their category.